Many Americans are struggling to afford their energy bills in the COVID-19 recession

 More than half of the states temporarily barred utilities from disconnecting customers who were unable to pay their bills due to financial hardship in the early months of the economic downturn.
 Still, extrapolating our findings to the national level suggests that approximately 800,000 low-income households may have recently had their electricity disconnected.

 And the problem could get worse as the economy continues to struggle.
-As scholars who study energy policy, the environment and energy justice, we believe energy assistance should be a central part of ongoing state and federal relief efforts.
+As scholars who study energy policy, the environment, and energy justice, we believe energy assistance should be a central part of ongoing state and federal relief efforts.

-Energy insecurity affects well being
+Energy insecurity affects well-being

-Energy insecurity is already a widespread problem in the U.S. It disproportionately affects those at or below the poverty line, Black and Hispanic households, families with young children, people with disabilities and those who use electronic medical devices.
+Energy insecurity is already a widespread problem in the U.S. It disproportionately affects those at or below the poverty line, Black and Hispanic households, families with young children, people with disabilities, and those who use electronic medical devices.
 Our survey is the first to try to quantify it among low-income households.

 When families cannot afford to keep their lights on, or heat or cool their homes to comfortable temperatures, they suffer physically and mentally.
-Risks include exposure to dampness, mold and humidity; dangerous practices, such as using stoves for space heating; and feelings of chronic stress, anxiety and depression.
+Risks include exposure to dampness, mold, and humidity; dangerous practices, such as using stoves for space heating; and feelings of chronic stress, anxiety and, depression.

 Before 2020, energy insecurity was expected to worsen due to rising energy costs, coupled with more frequent heat waves and cold spells due to climate change.
 Now the COVID-19 pandemic presents an additional, unprecedented challenge.